Technical Assistance Cost Share Grants

 How to Apply

 Familiarize yourself with Teton Conservation District’s Strategic Plan.
-Prior to submitting an application, contact Phoebe Coburn in order to be assigned a District staff member who can work with you as you finalize your application.
-Phoebe can be reached at (307) 733- 2110 or by email at firstname.lastname@example.org.
+Prior to submitting an application, send an email to firstname.lastname@example.org or call (307) 733-2110 to be assigned a District staff member who can work with you as you finalize your application.

 All final applicants will be invited to give a 15-minute presentation to the Teton Conservation District Board.

 Successful applicants can download grant reporting instructions in here.

 Examples of Current Technical Assistance Cost Share Grant Projects